-The D Las Vegas is a party-forward downtown hotel designed around nightlife, gaming energy, and Fremont Street access.
+The D Las Vegas is a party-forward Downtown hotel built around nightlife, casino energy, and direct Fremont Street access.
 It works best as a social base rather than a full resort stay.

 What The D Las Vegas Does Better Than Comparable Hotels